 One very common example of this is Live Event Conversion.
 It is a specific type of conversion project where the creative team simply captures a live event, edits that event to remove any non-relevant material, and adds logical organized navigation and some interaction.
 If done with skill, the final result is a solid eLearning experience for a drastically reduced cost.
 This is a great format to use when the content is subject to change or the delivery timeline is short.
 The weaknesses of this approach is that if the presenters fail to cover important content, the eLearning also fails to cover this content.

 But if you aggressively edit a live event, you will find you can compress the time needed to communicate the material down to about half of the time required by the live event.
 Live events are social in nature.
 Much of the time is spent covering logistics, introductions, and off-topic material.
-None of these are bad things for a live event, but they are often not the most efficient use of time as far as training is concerned.
+All of these are benefits for a live event, but they can usually be skipped when converting the training to an online format.

 This type of eLearning development merges phases two and three of a traditional approach together.
 You both gather assets and do research at the same time.
 Instructional designers and some subject matter experts come together to draft an outline of the topics to cover and the questions they would like the training to answer.
 They also define the intended audience and the level of depth for the training.
 But they do not get into scripting content yet.

 Instead, a team is put together to capture documentary-style footage.
 They may conduct interviews with experts and leaders, follow a person around to document experiences, etc. The team will usually shoot and transcribe many hours of footage.

 The instructional designers then build a eLearning storyboard around this footage, filling in narration when needed and adding interactions when appropriate.
 So in this type of development, much of the asset creation (video footage) is already completed by the time the storyboard is finalized.